BasilTAlias/aws-high-availability-project/README.md

-# aws-high-availability-project
+# AWS High-Availability Web Application Project

-A project to create a highly available and secure web application using AWS services
+This project demonstrates the creation of a highly available and secure web application using AWS services.
+The architecture includes an Amazon RDS MySQL database for secure data storage, an Application Load Balancer (ALB) for high availability, and an Auto Scaling group to dynamically scale EC2 instances based on demand.

-## Features
+## Key Features

-- Secure hosting of MySQL database using Amazon RDS.
-- High availability with Application Load Balancer.
+- **Secure Database Hosting**: Amazon RDS MySQL database with encrypted credentials stored in AWS Secrets Manager.
+- **High Availability**: Application Load Balancer (ALB) to distribute traffic across multiple EC2 instances.
-- Auto Scaling group for scaling based on demand.
+- **Auto Scaling**: Auto Scaling group to automatically adjust the number of EC2 instances based on CPU utilization.
+- **Secure Connectivity**: Properly configured security groups to ensure secure communication between components.

-# Step 1: Creating an Amazon RDS MySQL database
+## Step 1: Creating an Amazon RDS MySQL Database

+### Objective
+Set up a secure and highly available MySQL database using Amazon RDS.

-## Steps
+### Steps

-1. Launch an Amazon RDS MySQL Database
+1. **Launch an Amazon RDS MySQL Database**:

-- Sign in to the AWS Management Console and navigate to the RDS service.
+   - Navigate to the RDS service in the AWS Management Console.
-- Click "Create database" and select the following options:
+   - Click "Create database" and configure the following:
-- Database creation method: Standard Create.
+     - **Database creation method**: Standard Create.
-- Engine type: MySQL.
+     - **Engine type**: MySQL.
+   - Configure additional settings such as instance size, storage, and connectivity.

 ![Alt text of the image](https://github.com/BasilTAlias/aws-high-availability-project/blob/main/images/3.png)

-created RDS MySQL database
+RDS MySQL Database Creation

 $~$

+2. **Store Database Credentials in AWS Secrets Manager**:
-## Create a new secret:
+   - Create a new secret in AWS Secrets Manager.

-- Secret type: Credentials for RDS database.
-- Database: Select the RDS MySQL instance.
+   - Select **"Credentials for RDS database"** as the secret type.
-- Enter the username and password for the database.
+   - Link the secret to the RDS MySQL instance and provide the database username and password.

 ![Alt text of the image](https://github.com/BasilTAlias/aws-high-availability-project/blob/main/images/4.png)

-configured the Secret
+Configured Secret in AWS Secrets Manager

-# Step 2: Creating an Application Load Balancer
+## Step 2: Creating an Application Load Balancer (ALB)

-## Objective
+### Objective
-Set up an Application Load Balancer (ALB) to distribute incoming traffic across multiple EC2 instances.
+Set up an Application Load Balancer to distribute incoming traffic across multiple EC2 instances.

-## Steps
+### Steps
+1. **Create the Application Load Balancer**:
-1. Open the EC2 Dashboard → Load Balancers.
+   - Open the EC2 Dashboard → Load Balancers.
-2. Click "Create Load Balancer."
+   - Click "Create Load Balancer" and select "Application Load Balancer."
-3. Select "Application Load Balancer."
-4. Configure the following:
+   - Configure the following:
-   - Name: `countries-alb`
+     - **Name**: `countries-alb`
-   - Scheme: Internet-facing
+     - **Scheme**: Internet-facing
-   - IP address type: IPv4
+     - **IP address type**: IPv4
-   - Availability Zones: Select at least 2 public subnets.
+     - **Availability Zones**: Select at least two public subnets.
-5. Configure security groups, listeners, and target groups.
+   - Configure security groups, listeners, and target groups.

+2. **Verify ALB Creation**:
+   - Confirm the successful creation of the ALB and ensure it is associated with the correct subnets and security groups.

 ![Alt text of the image](https://github.com/BasilTAlias/aws-high-availability-project/blob/main/images/5.png)

-Created application load balancer
+Created Application load balancer

 $~$

-# Step 3: Setting Up the Application Server in an Auto Scaling Group
+## Step 3: Setting Up the Application Server in an Auto Scaling Group

+### Objective
+Deploy the application server in an Auto Scaling group to ensure scalability and high availability.

+### Steps
-1. Create Auto Scaling Group (ASG):
+1. **Create an Auto Scaling Group (ASG)**:

-- Use the Project-LT launch template.
+   - Use a pre-configured launch template (`Project-LT`).
-- Name the ASG countires-asg.
+   - Name the ASG `countries-asg`.
    - Attach the target group from the Application Load Balancer (ALB).

-2. Configure Network and Subnets:
+2. **Configure Network and Subnets**:
    - Select the same VPC and public subnets used for the ALB.
    - Ensure instances are launched in at least two Availability Zones.

-3. Scaling Policies:
+3. **Set Scaling Policies**:

-- Use Target tracking policy based on CPU utilization (50%).
+   - Use a **Target Tracking Policy** based on CPU utilization (50%).
-- Set Desired capacity: 2, Min capacity: 1, Max capacity: 5
+   - Configure the ASG with:
+     - **Desired capacity**: 2
+     - **Minimum capacity**: 1
+     - **Maximum capacity**: 5

 ![Alt text of the image](https://github.com/BasilTAlias/aws-high-availability-project/blob/main/images/6.png)

-Template details
+Launch Template details

 $~$